-This seems counter intuitive to a lot of people when I’ve talked to them about how to get flexible fast, where the common assumption is flexibility is more about relaxing (which can also be true, as long as you know what to relax in your body).
+This seems counter intuitive to a lot of people when I’ve talked to them about how to get flexible fast, as the common assumption is that flexibility is more about relaxing (which can also be true, as long as you know what to relax in your body).

-If you want range of movement that can be accessible, even when you’re cold.
-Then you need to make sure that there’s an ability to consciously contract your muscles and fascia at that particular range of movement.
+If you want range of movement that can be accessible (even when you’re cold), then you need to make sure you have an ability to consciously contract your muscles and fascia at that particular range of movement.
 Otherwise, it will take time to warm up and get into that range.

 So be like an animal and practice contracting during the stretch.
-You can learn the specific technique that teaches you how to do this here.
+You can learn the specific technique that teaches you how to do this in the Embodied Flexibility program.

-You’ve now learned a few insights and tips I have learned from animals to improve your endeavours to get more flexible.
+You’ve now gained a few insights and tips I have learned from animals to improve your endeavours to get more flexible.

 There’s no time like the present to uncover that flexible animal that you have within you.

-The Embodied Flexibility program is my approach to help you build your flexibility across all the major areas of your body.
+The Embodied Flexibility program (included in Physical Freedom Academy) is my approach to help you build your flexibility across all the major areas of your body.

 Inside the online course I show you how to develop a well-rounded flexibility training routine that works far better than the mainstream approaches that limited me for years.

-You’ll learn how to lubricate every joint in your body, the seven strength stretches I’ve found most effective, and a powerful healing position to heal injuries.
+You’ll learn how to lubricate every joint in your body, the 7 strength stretches I’ve found most effective, and how to get creative and have more fun with your stretching.